felipe-corerato-ifood/flutter-project/README.md

   I've created "assets" folder as a good practices (like a pattern) to store all my images, icons and fonts.

   All your code must be inside lib folder.
-The main file is 'main.dart' and (again) as good practice I've created screens and services folder to keep all my code properly organized.
+The main file is 'main.dart' and (again) as good practice I've created screens, services and widgets folder to keep all my code properly organized.

   It's nice to always write tests before or while coding sometimes you don't stop to think about some behaviors, so this test time is good to make sure everything works out.

+  Creating protected objects when they must be used only in the class scope is a good practice that is not limited to this framework, but it's always good.
+In Flutter, a protected property is indicated by an under line (**_**) in front of the instance name.

+  The use of **=>** indicates that this method performs only 1 function.

 ### Architecture
   The project architecture is available in the project.